All 53 Monthly Dividend Stocks

 One important thing to consider is that price-to-earnings ratios tend to be similar for companies operating in the same or similar sectors.
 So, one should really only compare apples with apples, so to speak.

 Investors tend to think of the price-to-earnings ratio as the length of time a stock investment will take to repay your initial purchase price of the stock.
-For example, a stock price of $10 with an earnings per share of $1 will take 10 years to pay back the purchase price of the stock – assuming of course that nothing changes in the interim.
+For example, a stock price of $10 with an earnings per share of $1 will take 10 years to pay back the purchase price of the stock – assuming of course that nothing changes in the meantime.

 The PEG Ratio